Searchable Auction Glossary

 A written or oral statement, independently objectively and impartially prepared by a certified appraiser, prepared in accordance with generally accepted appraisal standards, setting forth an opinion of defined value of an adequately described asset, as of a specific date, supported by the presentation and analysis of relevant market information.
 Often used for insurance, tax or estate distribution purposes.
 Not to be confused with an estimate.
-For more information on appraisals, please go to Estimates and Appraisals
+For more information on appraisals, please go to our Estimates and Appraisals page.

 Selling the property without warranties as to the condition and/or the fitness of the property for a particular use.
 Buyers are solely responsible for examining and judging the property for their own protection.
 Otherwise known as "As Is, Where Is" and "In its Present Condition."